elixir-europe/biohackathon-europe/index.md

 ## What participants say

-> "The BioHackathon was one of the best work events I have attended, with a great balance of actively learning from others, contributing your own expertise and networking within an incredibly welcoming and collaborative community."
+> 'The BioHackathon was one of the best work events I have attended, with a great balance of actively learning from others, contributing your own expertise and networking within an incredibly welcoming and collaborative community.'
 >
 > _BioHackathon Europe participant_
 {: .mb-5}

-> "Attending the BioHackathon gave me the chance to work on my ambitious, high-risk project with the help of experts in the field.
-As an early-career researcher, the opportunity to lead a group has given me valuable experience and a career boost."
+> 'Attending the BioHackathon gave me the chance to work on my ambitious, high-risk project with the help of experts in the field.
+As an early-career researcher, the opportunity to lead a group has given me valuable experience and a career boost.'
 >
 > _Early-career researcher_
 {: .mb-5}

-> "It was an amazing experience...
+> 'It was an amazing experience...
 Two teams embraced our challenge to demonstrate the validity of edge computing.
 We reached our goal of connecting with the bioinformatics community and creating awareness for a new technology.
-No doubt we will participate in the future."
+No doubt we will participate in the future.'
 >
 > _Natalia Jimenez, Atos_
 {: .mb-6}